-i.
-No recording of any kind of a hearing is allowed.
-No electronic devices may be used during a hearing by anyone present.
+- i.
+No recording of any kind of a hearing is allowed, with the exception of Title IX Sexual Harassment hearings, which will be recorded and/or transcribed by MIT as described in Section XVI.
+No recording devices may otherwise be used during a hearing by anyone present. - ii.

-ii.
 A documentary record of the proceedings will be kept in the files of the COD.
 This record should consist of: (1) the complaint and respondent's response, (2) all documents submitted at the hearing, and (3) the decision letter.
 This record does not summarize or otherwise attempt to preserve the hearing or deliberative discussions.